Hampton Lemoine

 Hampton Theophile Lemoine (March 30, 1882 - January 24, 1916) was an American college football player and physician.

+Early life

+Hampton Theophile Lemoine was born on March 30, 1882 to Confederate veteran Theophile Lemoine.

 Sewanee

 He transferred from Louisiana State University to Sewanee:The University of the South in Sewanee, Tennessee.
 Lemoine was a prominent guard on the Sewanee Tigers football team, selected All-Southern in 1902.
+He played opposite the other guard Henry D. Phillips.

 Physician

 Lemoine was a physician; once a member of the Avoyelles Parish Medical Society.
 In 1906, he moved from Big Cane to Cottonport.
 He ran Lemoine Pharmacy by 1911.
+In 1912 it suffered a fire.
+In 1914, he moved to Plaucheville.

+Death

+Lemoine died in Cottonport in 1916.